-Stakeholder Composition and Responsibility Local Council The Municipal Council is the ultimate political decision-making body of the municipality and the Council has the responsibility to: consider and adopt the IDP Process Plan & time schedule for the preparation, tabling & approval of the annual budget; consider and adopt the IDP and annual Budget; ensure the municipal budget is coordinated with and based on the IDP; adopt a Performance Management System (PMS) Monitor progress and IDP implementation The Executive Committee of The Executive Committee of Winnie Madikizela - Mandela Local Municipality have the Local Municipality ultimate responsibility for the preparation and implementation of the IDP, Budget & Performance Management.
+Composition and Responsibility Local Council The Municipal Council is the ultimate political decision-making body of the municipality and the Council has the responsibility to: consider and adopt the IDP Process Plan & time schedule for the preparation, tabling & approval of the annual budget; consider and adopt the IDP and annual Budget; ensure the municipal budget is coordinated with and based on the IDP; adopt a Performance Management System (PMS) Monitor progress and IDP implementation The Executive Committee The Executive Committee of Winnie Madikizela - Mandela Local Municipality have the of Local Municipality ultimate responsibility for the preparation and implementation of the IDP, Budget & Performance Management.
 The EXCO is responsible for: - for the overall oversight, development and monitoring of the process or delegate IDP & PMS responsibilities to the Municipal Manager; ensure that the budget, IDP & budget related policies are mutually consistent & credible; Submit the revised IDP & the Annual Budget to the municipal Council for adoption.
-Ward Councillors, Traditional & Ward Councillors are the major link between the municipal government and the Ward Committees residents.
-As such, their role is to: link the planning process to their constituencies and/or wards; ensure communities understand the purpose and the key mechanisms of the IDP, Budget process, Performance Management and are motivated to actively participate; facilitate public consultation and participation within their wards. provide feedback to their communities on the adopted IDP and Budget.
-The IDP, PMS & Budget The IDP/PMS Steering Committee will be established to provide technical guidance Steering Committee over the IDP/Budget & PMS review An IDP Steering Committee that would function, as a technical working team shall be composed of the following members: Municipal Manager (Chairperson) Municipal Management Team Senior Managers from Sector Departments Secretariat from IDP & PMS Unit The Municipal Manager The Municipal Manager has the responsibility to provide guidance and ensure that the administration actively participates and supports the development and review of the IDP and Budget and works towards its implementation.
-Directorates & Departments Directorates and Departments are responsible for sector planning and for the implementation of the IDP.
-The participation of all Departments is thus critical and they:

-Stakeholder Composition and Responsibility provide technical / sector expertise and information, throughout the IDP Budget process; ensure that the review process is participatory, integrated, strategic, implementation- oriented, budget linked and aligned with and satisfies sector planning requirements; Representative Forum and The IDP/ PMS/ Budget Representative Forum constitutes the structure that Community Stakeholders institutionalizes sectoral participation in the IDP Process.
-The members of the IDP Representative Forum include Business, Traditional leaders Government& NGO sectors (as well as political and technical leaders of the IDP Clusters) The Mayor or her nominee chairs the Forum.
-The Forum has the following functions and duties: represents the interests of their constituents in the IDP Budget Steering Committee: The primary aim of the Budget Steering Committee is to ensure: Shall be constituted as follows: that the process followed to compile the budget complies with legislation and good The Mayor budget practices; The Chairperson - Finance that there is proper alignment between the policy and the service delivery priorities set Standing Committee out in the municipality's IDP and the budget, taking into account the need to protect The Municipal Manager the financial sustainability of the municipality; All Senior managers that the municipality's revenue and tariff setting strategies ensure that the cash Managers IDP & PMS resources needed to deliver services are available; and that the various spending priorities of the different municipal departments are properly evaluated and prioritised in the allocation of resources.
+Ward Councillors, Ward Councillors are the major link between the municipal government and the residents.
+Traditional & As such, their role is to: Ward Committees link the planning process to their constituencies and/or wards; ensure communities understand the purpose and the key mechanisms of the IDP, Budget process, Performance Management and are motivated to actively participate; facilitate public consultation and participation within their wards.
+TI 100 010 0 0 1 1 provide feedback to their communities on the adopted IDP and Budget.
+The IDP, PMS & Budget The IDP/PMS Steering Committee will be established to provide technical guidance over Steering Committee the IDP/Budget & PMS review An IDP Steering Committee that would function, as a technical working team shall be composed of the following members: Municipal Manager (Chairperson) Municipal Management Team Senior Managers from Sector Departments Secretariat from IDP & PMS Unit The Municipal Manager The Municipal Manager has the responsibility to provide guidance and ensure that the The Municipal Manager administration actively participates and supports the development and review of the IDP and Budget and works towards its implementation.
+Directorates & Departments Directorates and Departments are responsible for sector planning and for the Directorates & Departments implementation of the IDP.
+The participation of all Departments is thus critical and they: provide technical / sector expertise and information, throughout the IDP Budget process; ensure that the review process is participatory, integrated, strategic, implementation- oriented, budget linked and aligned with and satisfies sector planning requirements; Representative Forum and The IDP/ PMS/ Budget Representative Forum constitutes the structure that Community Stakeholders institutionalizes sectoral participation in the IDP Process.
+The members of the IDP Community Clarenoiders Representative Forum include Business, Traditional leaders Government& NGO sectors (as well as political and technical leaders of the IDP Clusters) The Mayor or her nominee chairs the Forum.
+The Forum has the following functions and duties: represents the interests of their constituents in the IDP Budget Steering The primary aim of the Budget Steering Committee is to ensure: Committee: Shall be that the process followed to compile the budget complies with legislation and good budget constituted as follows: practices; The Mayor that there is proper alignment between the policy and the service delivery priorities set out The Chairperson - Finance in the municipality's IDP and the budget, taking into account the need to protect the Standing Committee financial sustainability of the municipality; · U · · · · · · · · · · · · · · · · · · evaluated and prioritised in the allocation of resources.
+The Municipal Manager All Senior managers Managers IDP & PMS that the municipality's revenue and tariff setting strategies ensure that the cash resources needed to deliver services are available; and that the various spending priorities of the different municipal departments are properly